lauxjpn/CorruptQueryAccessWorkaround/README.md

 `RemoveWorkaroundForCorruptedQueryIssue()` does the reverse actions.

 I tested this with all kinds of tables, including external non-MDB tables (like SQL Server).
-But be aware, that using a query instead of a table can lead to non-optimized queries being executed against a backend database in specific cases, especially if your original queries that used the tables are either of poor quality or very complex.
+But be aware, that using a query instead of a table can lead to non-optimized statements being executed against a backend database in specific cases, especially if your original queries that used the tables are either of poor quality or very complex.

-In my case I needed to manually rename `USysRibbons_Table` back to `USysRibbons`, as I hadn't marked it as as system table.
+In my case I needed to manually rename `USysRibbons_Table` back to `USysRibbons`, as I hadn't marked it as a system table when I created it in the past.

 ### Futher information